rollup/rollup/bin/help.md

 -n, --name               Name for UMD export
--u, --id                 ID for AMD module (default is anonymous) -m, --sourcemap          Generate sourcemap (`-m inline` for inline map)
+-u, --id                 ID for AMD module (default is anonymous) -m, --sourcemap          Generate sourcemap (`-m inline` for inline map) --no-strict              Don't emit a `"use strict";` in the generated modules.

 Examples: